tidyverse/stringr/tests/testthat/_snaps/replace.md

       str_replace_all("x", "x", ~1)
     Condition
       Error in `str_replace_all()`:
-      !
-Function `replacement` must return a character vector, not a number.
+      ! `replacement` function must return a character vector, not a number.
     Code
       str_replace_all("x", "x", ~ c("a", "b"))
     Condition
       Error in `str_replace_all()`:
-      !
-Function `replacement` must return a vector the same length as the input (1), not length 2.
+      ! `replacement` function must return a vector the same length as the input (1), not length 2.

 # backrefs are correctly translated